African Movement of Working Children and Youth

-The African Movement of Working Children and Youth (AMWCY), or Mouvement africain des enfants et jeunes travailleurs (Maejt) in French, is a network of associations of working children from 20 African countries.
-The purpose of this child-led organization is to protect working minors through the establishment of local benefit societies, awareness campaigns to influence public opinion, and negotiations with political authorities.
+The African Movement of Working Children and Youth (previously abbreviated as AMWCY), or Mouvement africain des enfants et jeunes travailleurs (MAEJT) in French, is a network of associations of working children from 28 African countries.
+The purpose of this child-led transcontinental grassroots movement is to protect working minors through the establishment of local benefit societies, awareness campaigns to influence public opinion, and negotiations with political authorities.
 The movement has a bulletin entitled Lettre de la rue and in 1999 it published the book Voix des enfants d'Afrique ("Voice of the children of Africa"), which has been translated into several languages.

 The movement was formally created in July 1994 in Bouaké (Côte d'Ivoire), where the first international meeting was held.
-At the Bouaké meeting, the movement's "vision" and a list of 12 priority rights for working children were outlined:
+At the Bouaké meeting, the movement's "vision" and a list of 12 priority rights for working children were outlined, called the 12 Rights of the MAEJT.
+The mouvement is supported by the adult-led child protection organization ENDA Jeunesse Action International (EJAI, also known as JEUDA), which is headquartered in Dakar, Senegal, and part of the umbrella organization ENDA Tiers-Monde.

 Vision

 All African children must be born and grow in good condition, and enjoy their full rights to thrive, while at the same time helping their communities to develop harmoniously in peace and in a favorable environment.